This video is the stereo 3D version of "Pan Past JWST at L2 Point".

 The telescope has a 6.5-meter mirror composed of 18 hexagonal segments in a honeycomb pattern.
 Protecting the sensitive research instruments is a large sunshield about the size of a tennis court.
 Further protection comes from the observatory's remote location in a place called the second LaGrange point (L2).
 Orbiting the Sun at L2, JWST will be about a million miles from Earth (roughly four times more distant than the Moon) and will always be positioned with the Earth and the Sun in the same direction, behind its sunshield.

-In this animation, designed as an homage to a shot from "2001: A Space Odyssey," we fly by and circle around a model of JWST at L2.
-The opening of the sequence illustrates the L2 location, showing the Moon in the foreground, Earth in the mid-ground, and the Sun in the background.
+In this animation, designed as an homage to a shot from "2001: A Space Odyssey," pans past a model of JWST at L2.
+The opening of the sequence illustrates the L2 location, showing Earth in the mid-ground, and the Sun in the background.
+Later in the sequence, notice the reflection of the secondary mirror sweeping across the primary mirror.

 Animation: SkyWorks Digital